dart-lang/site-www/src/_guides/language/language-tour.md

 Unicode defines a unique numeric value for each letter, digit, and symbol used in all of the world's writing systems.
-Because a Dart string is a sequence of UTF-16 code units, expressing 32-bit Unicode values within a string requires special syntax.
+Because a Dart string is a sequence of UTF-16 code units, expressing Unicode code points within a string requires special syntax.
 The usual way to express a Unicode code point is `\uXXXX`, where XXXX is a 4-digit hexadecimal value.